 - In the oil and gas services industry, it is critical to have an instantaneous and reliable communication tool in case of an emergency or disaster.

 One of the first things to be installed on ships or in remote oil field locations are cellular towers.
-As such, since Wi-Fi is available, the company realized that a mobile app solution to communicate with their dispersed employees would be a great way to keep them engaged.
+As such, since Wi-Fi is available, the company realized that a mobile employee communication app solution to engage with their dispersed employees would be a great way to keep them involved.
 In July 2014, AES launched theEMPLOYEEapp, which they named “TheCrossroad.”

 - Private and secure.
-Only authorized AES employees have access to the app.
+Only authorized AES employees have access to the employee communication app.

 - Instantaneous upload and dissemination of information.